Sono Motors Sion: History

 On May 9, 2018, Sono Motors announced the award of a major contract for the development and manufacture of a battery system for its solar vehicle to the German automotive supplier ElringKlinger.
-The total volume amounts to several hundred million euros over a term of eight years.
+The total volume mounted to several hundred million euros over a term of eight years.

-According to a press release from Sono Motors, on June 14, 2018, the minimum number of 5,000 reservations for Sion was reached.
-On April 17, 2019, Sono Motors announced production would start by late 2020, using National Electric Vehicle Sweden (NEVS) at their Trollhättan (Sweden) site, formerly a SAAB car plant, but later delayed the production start target to 2022.
+According to a press release from Sono Motors, on June 14, 2018, the minimum number of 5,000 reservations for Sion had been reached.
+On April 17, 2019, Sono Motors announced production would start by late 2020, using National Electric Vehicle Sweden (NEVS) at their Trollhättan, Sweden, site, formerly a SAAB car plant, but later delayed the production start target to 2022.

 In late 2019, the company set a year-end fundraising goal of €50 million.
 It missed the goal, but extended the timeframe and hit the mark three weeks later, in January 2020.

 As of 2021, the company was targeting a start of production in 2023.

-On April 5, 2022, the company announced that Sion Solar vehicle will be manufactured by Finnish automotive manufacturer Valmet Automotive.
+On April 5, 2022, the company announced that Sion Solar vehicle would be manufactured by Finnish automotive manufacturer Valmet Automotive.